MeilleursAgents/comment-on-diff/README.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

+## Configuration

-You also need a config file named `.github/comment-on-diff.yaml`, wich is a YAML dict where keys are paths regexes and value are the message to send.
+You need a config file named `.github/comment-on-diff.yaml`, wich is a YAML dict where keys are paths regexes and value are the message to send.

 Example:
 ```